mdlincoln/mdlincoln.github.io/_posts/2016-04-07-exploring-depictions-of-amsterdam-with-palladio.md

 - data
 ---

+The following walkthrough was made for a Palladio workshop given at the Frick Digital Art History Lab, April 8th, 2016.

 Some tips from [Miriam Posner](http://miriamposner.com/blog/getting-started-with-palladio/) before we begin:

 >A reminder that Palladio is still under development, so it can be buggy